quanteda/nsyllable/README.md

 `nsyllable()` counts the syllables in each element of a character vector, and returns the integer vector of the syllable counts.
 If `use.names = TRUE`, then the output vector is named.
-The default (and currently, only) language implemented is English.
+The default language implemented is English.

 ``` r
 library("nsyllable")